blackyoonicorn/blackyoonicorn.com/README.md

 # blackyoonicorn.com
 Temporary home page till we find an affordable Shopify replacement or I create my own.
-Also looking for 3PL to fulfill orders for when we are travelling.
+Also looking for 3PL to fulfill orders for while we are travelling.

 ## Experimentation
 Playing around with different technologies.
 Should work on latest versions of modern browsers.
 Have not tested on Edge or Windows or Linux.